Concert photography is fun!

 In an attempt on getting a bit of activity back here on my blog, I thought I might as well update a bit on what I've been doing lately.

 I decided to try and take some pictures from the concerts in order to get some more experience in shooting low light photography, so the day of the concert I went out and rented a Canon EF 50mm f/1.4 USM lens which would fit onto my Canon EOS 550D (Rebel T2i) camera.
 I tested out the lens a bit prior to the concerts, and found it to not be that sharp when using the wide open apertures.
 I have also found reviews of the lens which state the same thing, and suggested stopping down to f/2.8 where it can deliver very sharp images.
-The lens was however much better than any alternative I own, since it either would have to be my Canon 18-55mm f/3.5-5.6 kit lens or the Canon 100mm f/2.8 USM which would have too much zoom and not a wide enough aperture.
+The lens was however much better for the purpose than any alternative I owned, since it either would have to be my Canon 18-55mm f/3.5-5.6 kit lens or the Canon 100mm f/2.8 USM which would have too much zoom and not a wide enough aperture.

 So I went to the concert, and I am very satisfied with the results I got out of it, considering it was my first time doing concert photography in the dark.
 But you can judge for yourself in the Flickr set.